 |This information is intended for genealogical research purposes only and may not be used without permission, except that single copies may be printed for private use.
 Questions and additions or corrections to this page may be sent to John Wolcott (johnwolcott at mail.com).|

 (1) John Woolcott, b.
 Axbridge, Somerset, 1599, d.
 1638 Watertown MA.
 After the death of his first wife, Mary Wrentmore, John immigrated to America on the Recovery of London, which departed from Weymouth, Dorset, in 1634.
 He was admitted as a freeman of Cambridge MA in 1635.
 His daughters, Elizabeth and Mary, either came with him, or followed soon after.
-Shortly after arriving in America, John Woolcott married Winifred Crawford of Watertown.
+Shortly after arriving in America, John Woolcott married Winifred Longman Crawford of Watertown.
 She was the widow of John Crawford who drowned in the Charles River in 1634.
-Winifred had at least one child from her first marriage, Rebecca Crawford, born in 1633.
+Winifred had two children from her first marriage, Martha and Rebecca.
 John's surname was usually spelled Woolcott, a spelling that some of his descendants continued using.